WVURAIL/rflab_test/README.md

 # rflab_test
-Scripts for RF laboratory instruments and measurements
+Scripts for RF laboratory testing instruments and measurements